jadry92/Auto-references/README.md

 # Auto References

-This is an Desktop APP which helps to create reference of Web Pages on APA format.
-This APP is build on Electron JS and React JS.
-Also, it's fully written on TypeScript.
+This is a Desktop APP that helps to create references of Web Pages in APA format.
+This APP is built on Electron JS and React JS.
+Also, it's fully written in TypeScript.
 App Stack:

 - React JS